 Typically, core dump files are analyzed offline.
-Therefore, external volumes are preferred over local directories of the containers to save core dump files.
-You can use disks or network file system (NFS) file systems as external volumes.
+Therefore, it is better to store core dump files to external volumes instead of local directories.
+You can use disks or Network File System (NFS) file systems as external volumes.
 An NFS file system is used in the following example.

-Mount an NFS file system and configure the directory where core dump files are saved.
+Mount an NFS file system and configure the directory where to store core dump files.